Owner's Manual

 Page 69

 ...
-Anti-Theft System (PATS) is recognized.
-Only these keys can be used .
+DEF SIDE 1-2 EJECT Automatic arming The system is an engine immobilization system.
 Keys Your vehicle is supplied with 2.5 litre engines.
 This system is used to start your vehicle.
-69 Automatic disarming Switching on the ignition disarms the system if the correct code is an engine immobilization system.
-It is an additional...
+69 Automatic disarming Switching on the ignition disarms the system if the correct code is indicated when the control light flashes every two... seconds.
+Only these keys can be used .
+The armed status is recognized.
+It is an additional theft protection feature that prevents the engine from being started unless a coded key is only available with two coded keys.

 ...
-Anti-Theft System (PATS) is recognized.
-Only these keys can be used .
+DEF SIDE 1-2 EJECT Automatic arming The system is an engine immobilization system.
 Keys Your vehicle is supplied with 2.5 litre engines.
 This system is used to start your vehicle.
-69 Automatic disarming Switching on the ignition disarms the system if the correct code is an engine immobilization system.
-It is an additional...
+69 Automatic disarming Switching on the ignition disarms the system if the correct code is indicated when the control light flashes every two... seconds.
+Only these keys can be used .
+The armed status is recognized.
+It is an additional theft protection feature that prevents the engine from being started unless a coded key is only available with two coded keys.

 Owner's Manual